 Why Study Mechanical Engineering Technology at Southeast Tech?

-At STI in Sioux Falls, South Dakota, your coursework will include machine tool design, computer numerical control, statics, geometric tolerance, mechanical graphics, computer-aided drafting and manufacturing processes.
+At STC in Sioux Falls, South Dakota, your coursework will include machine tool design, computer numerical control, statics, geometric tolerance, mechanical graphics, computer-aided drafting and manufacturing processes.
 All of these skills are valuable tools in your field.
 Other learning outcomes at Southeast Tech include:

 Critical Thinking: You will learn about CNC and programmable controllers, how to evaluate materials, what are proper safety procedures, and how to read mechanical prints.